biurad/php-cache/README.md

 }, $beta);
 ```

-If you want more control over caching any php type except closures, this package is just for you.
-This package implements [Stampede prevention](https://en.wikipedia.org/wiki/Cache_stampede), concurrent caching and works perfectly with either PSR-6 or PSR-16 cache.

-> For manipulation of php 7.4 opcache preload feature, we use the `BiuradPHP\Cache\Preloader`:
+### For manipulation of PHP 7.4 opcache preload feature, we use the `BiuradPHP\Cache\Preloader`:

 ---

+Starting from PHP 7.4, OPcache can compile and load classes at start-up and make them available to all requests until the server is restarted, improving performance significantly.

 ```php
 use BiuradPHP\Cache\Preloader;